-If pregnancy, lactation, weight loss, and/or aging have loosened or deflated your breasts to a sagging position, mastopexy (breast lift) elevates them to a higher position on the chest and restores their youthful round shape.
+Breast shape is complex, but the breast skin surface area to breast gland volume relationship greatly influence breast appearance.
+If pregnancy, nursing, weight loss, and/or aging have deflated, loosened, or lowered your breasts to a sagging position, mastopexy (breast lift) elevates them higher on the chest and fills them to a more youthful, round shape.
 Implants can be added to increase size and fullness.
-Scars are around the areola and sometimes on the underside of the breast.
-As part of the procedure, areola size can be enlarged or reduced, and nipple size can be reduced if necessary.
+Areola size can be enlarged or reduced, and nipple size can be reduced if necessary.
 Inverted nipples may be corrected.

-Breast Lift (mastopexy: masto=breast, pexy=lift,stabilize) surgery lifts sagging breasts to a more youthful robust shape and to a higher position on the chest.
+Breast Lift (mastopexy: masto=breast, pexy=lift,stabilize) surgery lifts sagging breasts to a more youthful position, higher upon your chest.
+The procedure also rounds and re-shapes your breast for more full and robust figure.
 Some women naturally have floppy or sagging breasts, but most develop this problem after giving birth to their children and/or losing weight.
-Patients generally ask for breasts that look like they do in a bra, and they don’t want to have to wear a bra.
-Breast lift is a straightforward successful procedure in the vast majority of cases.
-When they are sagging down over the bottom of the woman’s ribs, breasts detract from the woman’s figure by encroaching on her waist, and creating a heavy appearance.
+If you want breasts that look like they do in your bra, but you don’t want to have to wear a bra, then breast lift may be for you.
+Breast lift offers good results for most women.
+If breasts have dropped down over the bottom of your ribs, they harm your figure by widening your waist, and creating a heavy appearance.

 Like many beautiful forms of nature, the adult female breast shape is complex.
 It is not a cone, not a dome, and not exactly a combination of these two.
 The shape varies among women, and in any given woman, varies over time and with body posture and position.
 Although it defies simple mathematical and geometric description, in general, breast shape is in large measure determined by the ratio of breast skin surface area to breast volume.
 During adolescence and during pregnancy, the breast gland is growing rapidly.
 Its enlarging volume stretches overlying skin surface area to expand.
 This maintains a high volume to skin surface area ratio, and the breast maintains a full, robust shape.
 (High volume to surface = full breasts).